 Submission of articles that report on original research, classroom or project descriptions and evaluations, syntheses of the literature, assessments of the state of the art, and theoretical or conceptual positions that relate to the use of PBL, including the planning, management, operation, and evaluation of PBL are highly desired.
 Please note that for original research we expect to see an evaluation of the research question(s), description of the methods employed, analyses used, and recommendations for implementation and further research.

-Manuscripts should be between 10 and 25 double-spaced U.S. standard letter size (8.5" x 11") pages in length.
+Manuscripts are typically between 20 and 30 double-spaced U.S. standard letter size (8.5" x 11") pages in length.
 In addition, an abstract of approximately 125 words is required.
 Manuscripts should be prepared according to the latest guidelines of the American Psychological Association.
 Manuscripts not conforming to these specifications will be returned to the author for proper formatting.

 Rights for Authors and Purdue e-Pubs